COGS9/wi26/pages/final-project/part-two-video.md

   - Limitations and future directions

 ### Technical Requirements:
-- Host as an **unlisted** YouTube video
+- Include your group members' names on the first slide
-- Ensure audio is clear and background noise is minimized
+- - Ensure audio is clear and background noise is minimized
-- Visual elements (slides, code, visualizations) should be legible
+- Visual elements (slides, code, visualizations) should be legible, with minimum font of **15pt**
-- If using slides, include your team name and member names on the first slide

 ### Submission Process:
-1. Upload your video to YouTube as "unlisted"
+1. Upload your video to YouTube as [**unlisted** video](https://itsupport.umd.edu/itsupport/?id=kb_article_view&sysparm_article=KB0012442)
 2. Submit the video URL to Gradescope as a **group submission**
 3. Ensure all team members are added to the submission
 4. Double-check that the link works and is accessible before final submission

-### Remote Collaboration:
-If team members cannot meet in person, you may record a Zoom meeting with all participants visible.
-Screen sharing should be used to present visual elements.

 ### Grading Considerations:
-- Technical (from what we covered in class, remmeebr not code, but ideas and concepts) accuracy of content
+- Technical accuracy of content
 - Clarity of presentation
-- Equal contribution from all team members
 - Professional delivery and organization
+- Individual contribution
 - Adherence to time requirements

 > **IMPORTANT**: No late submissions will be accepted without prior approval for extenuating circumstances.
 If you encounter an issue outside your control, email your course instructors AND all teammates BEFORE the due date.